Acupuncture for Back Pain

 So Why Does My Back Hurt?

-All of these ligaments, muscles, tendons that we’ve discussed, and even the outer-most sections of the annulus fibrosus have high concentrations of nerves throughout, and consequently, can be a source of back pain when something goes wrong.
-With such a large number of ligaments and moving parts (joints), its no surprise that back pain is so common.
+All of these ligaments, muscles, and tendons that we’ve discussed, and even the outer-most sections of the annulus fibrosus have high concentrations of nerves throughout, and consequently, can be a source of back pain when something goes wrong.
+With such a large number of ligaments and moving parts (joints), it's no surprise that uper back pain, mid back pain, and lower back pain are all so common.

 The source of pain that is most often discussed is damage to a nerve root.
 The nerve root is the primary branch of a nerve that exits the spinal cord through openings in the vertebrae.
 This opening can be limited or interrupted through either a bulge or rupture of the annulus fibrosus (disc herniation), narrowing of the spinal canal (spinal stenosis), or even a compression of the disc itself.
 In other words, something is pressing on the nerve root.
 When a back specialist is deciding if surgery is appropriate for back pain, he/she is most often looking for this type of situation.
 Specifically, they are looking for a place were either cartilage or bone is pressing or “pinching” on a nerve root.
 If they do indeed find this situation, they may elect to surgically remove part of the offending bone or cartilage.